JackAdams/meteor-editable-list/README.md

 `trustHTML=true` will make a particular widget instance render its text as HTML (default is `false`, which can be changed via `EditableList.trustHTML`)

+`allowPasteMultiple=true` will mean that `\n` separated items being pasted into the input box will automatically become separate items in the list

 #### Configuration

 You can change the behaviour of the widget by setting certain properties of `EditableText`, which is a variable exposed by `babrahams:editable-text` which this package builds upon.